 Example: This shows the Comanche calendar in winter (notice the lit up area).
 In this season, the Comanche tribe did these activities:

-Bison Hunting (Hunting)
+Bison Hunting Fishin Trading

-Trading
+Fishing Collecting

+ading Farming

 What season are you visiting the museum?
 CIRCLE.
+Winter Spring Summer Fall

-Winter Spring FIND the calendars of the tribes below.
+FIND the calendars of the tribes below.
 LOCATE the current season (the lit up area).
 CIRCLE the activities each tribe did during this time of the year.
 DISCUSS: Which activity do you think would be most important for survival?
 Which skill would you most like to learn?

-Jumano Bison Hunting Fishing Collecting Hunting Trading Farming Karankawa Bison Hunting Fishing Collecting Hunting Trading Farming Lipan Apache Bison Hunting Fishing Collecting Hunting Trading Farming Caddo Bison Hunting Fishing Collecting Hunting Trading Farming Next, GO upstairs to the second floor, WALK past the Alamo, and STOP when you find a large cotton gin and stacks of cotton bales.
+Jumano

+Bison Hunting Fishing

+Collecting Hunting

+Trading Farming

+Karankawa

+Bison Hunting Fishing

+Collecting Hunting

+Trading Farming

+Lipan Apache

+Bison Hunting Fishing

+Collecting Hunting

+Trading Farming

+Caddo

+Bison Hunting Fishing

+Collecting Hunting

+Trading Farming

 Next, GO upstairs to the second floor, WALK past the Alamo, and STOP when you find a large cotton gin and stacks of cotton bales.

+2

+Next, GO upstairs to the second floor, WALK past the Alamo, and STOP when you find stacks of cotton bales.
 From Field to Fiber The cotton industry was a huge component in the Texas economy during the mid-19th century.
 By the time the Civil War began, hundreds of thousands of bales of cotton had been shipped out of Galveston.

-Read the text panel next to the cotton gin to help students understand how cotton goes from being a plant in the field, to fiber being used as a textile.
-Use the information from the panel to complete the matching activity.
 Have the students count the bales of cotton on display and complete the math problem.
 Ask "Why was cotton called White Gold?" and discuss their ideas.